Cart

 If you take 30 minutes to build an anchor on a 15 pitch route, you are going to run out of daylight.
 The ability to build anchors in a timely minor will get you up and down faster, which will enhance your safety.

-For those who love to geek out on more anchors we recommend reading the Anchor Book (download the pdf version)
+For those who love to geek out on more anchors we recommend reading the Anchors in Earnest Book (download the pdf version)

 Having three pieces of bomber1 gear in clean, quality rock is the foundation of traditional anchors.
 The three point Equalette, aka "The Classic", is one way to connect all three pieces together giving a clean central master point.
 This basic technique forms the foundation of the other anchors you should know and should be mastered.
 The cordlette is tied into a giant loop by connecting the ends together with a double fisherman's knot, with nice long tails.
 Clip the loop into each piece and pull down between each piece, this forms a "W" shape, keep pulling in the loading direction and tie an overhand/figure 8 knot in all the strands.
 The loop/master point in your hand will have three strands and should be large enough to accommodate at least 4 or 5 locking carabiners.
 This anchor is equalized for one load direction only, it does not self equalize and in the case of an upward pull, the force would hit the lowest cam, which is set downward.
 The next anchor shows how to add in an upward pull piece.